mcisback/snip-advanced-snippet-manager/README.md

 # Snip - Advanced Snippet Manager
 ## Written in Bash

-A powerful command-line snippet manager for storing, organizing, and executing code snippets and commands with support for encryption, variables, OTP codes, and multiple interfaces (CLI, fzf, rofi).
+A powerful command-line snippet manager for storing, organizing, and executing code snippets and commands with support for encryption, variables with default values, OTP codes, and multiple interfaces (CLI, fzf, rofi).

 ## Features

 - **Snippet Management**: Create, edit, delete, list, and search snippets
-- **Variable Substitution**: Use `@{varName}` placeholders for dynamic values
+- **Variable Substitution**: Use `@{varName}` placeholders for dynamic values with optional defaults
 - **GPG Encryption**: Encrypt sensitive snippets with GPG
 - **OTP Support**: Store and generate TOTP codes for 2FA
 - **Secrets Management**: Store and encrypt sensitive data securely like API keys, passwords, etc...